-It’s pretty high up so you’ll see a birds-eye view of the beach, the valley, and the cliffs.
+It’s pretty high up, so you’ll see birds-eye unobstructed views of the beach, the valley, and the cliffs.
 This is a great option if you are short on time or the weather isn’t good.

 They have a pretty large parking lot.

 There are actually a few different options if you want to do a Waipio Valley tour.
 We chose to do the Waipio Valley Shuttle Tour because I wanted a basic overview of the area.

 Plus, we had a few hours before our flight left Hilo, and the timing of this Waipio Valley Shuttle Tour worked perfectly for our schedule.
 Additionally, it’s the most budget-friendly tour of Waipio Valley.
 And the tour was limited to 8-10 people.

 With this Waipio Valley Shuttle, it took us to see waterfalls, taro patches, streams, and more as we explored the sacred Valley of the Kings.

 There are also a few other Waipio Valley tour options to consider: